Call to Action

 Reassess and adapt protocols based on outcomes, aiming to increase successful pregnancies across the campaign.

-Implement health and biosecurity measures to protect mares and stallions during concentrated breeding activities.
+Implement a collaborative effort among stallion and mare owners to optimize breeding timing for the best conception rates.
+Incorporate health and biosecurity measures to safeguard mares and stallions during intensive breeding activities.

 Establish backup plans for high-priority mares (repeat cycles, alternative stallion choices, or embryo transfer) should initial attempts fail.